Updated on March 12, 2025

-Owning real estate in the United States requires proper estate planning to avoid unpleasant surprises, hassles and excessive costs for the estate.
+Owning real estate in the United States requires proper succession planning to avoid unpleasant surprises, hassles and excessive costs for the estate.

 The first common error is assuming that the will is the final authority and that the property will automatically pass to the beneficiaries.
 This is not always the case.

 A will drawn up and notarized in Canada is valid in the United States.
-It is not necessary to make one specifically for the U.S. However, U.S. laws stipulate that on the death of the Canadian owner of a residence in the United States, the will notarized in Canada must be probated by the U.S. authorities.
-This process must be completed before the property can be transferred to the estate.
+It is not necessary to make one specifically for the U.S. However, U.S. laws stipulate that on the death of the owner of a residence in the United States, the will must be probated by the American courts.
+Therefore, although a Québec notarial will is valid in the U.S., recognition by the U.S. courts is required so that the executor can administer the property, such as sell it, or transfer it to the heirs.

 Probating the will: high costs and delays